 Learn more about the Tourism Sustainability Commitment here.

-We are a high fuel consumption based business and we are very aware of the carbon footprint associated with this.
-We aim to ensure that we are constantly efficient and are always considering safe and sustainable practices.
+We are a high fuel consumption-based business and we are very aware of the carbon footprint associated with this.
+While we eagerly await the release of electric Seadoo jet skis in 2025 (and the possibilities this could open up for our business) we aim to ensure that we are constantly efficient and are always considering safe and sustainable practices.

 SolarAid is an international charity that combats poverty and climate change.
 They provide access to solar lights in some of the most remote regions of the world and are building a movement to eradicate the kerosene lamp.

-Each lamp in its lifetime (calculated at 3 years) reaches 4 people, saves a family on the poverty line approx $280 NZD, provides light for 1006 extra hours of child study time, averts 1.1 tonnes of c02 emissions and provides better health for 2 people.
+Each lamp in its lifetime (calculated at 3 years) reaches 5 people, saves a family on the poverty line approx $280 NZD, provides light for 1006 extra hours of child study time, averts 1.1 tonnes of c02 emissions, and provides better health for 2 people.

 You can learn more about Solar Aid here.